-The final proposal - The final proposal will be due by the last day of classes for the spring semester, and may include an updated/edited specific aims depending on exam committee feedback.
+The final proposal - The remainder of the semester will be spent writing the rest of the proposal.
+The final proposal will be due by the last day of classes for the spring semester, and may include an updated/edited specific aims depending on exam committee feedback.